Swierad/to_do_list/README.md

 # to_do_list
-to do list build with JavaScript
+todo list build with JavaScript